Search our shop

 As a mom of three, I try to listen to my own advice (easier said than done)!

-I’m homeschooling Our kids.
+I’m homeschooling our kids.
 I am working night shifts as a pediatric hospitalist.
 And my start-up dinnerware line, Ahimsa, is hitting roadblocks like companies around the world.
 We know this virus’s impact is so far-reaching in so many ways.
 Our struggles pale in comparison to many.
 It’s important to keep perspective and we daily give thanks for the blessings in our lives.

 If we look at what is devastating right now, it’s easy to miss opportunities we’ve been given.
 We are getting time with our families like never before.
 Moments to cherish.
 A time in our life we will never forget.
 So, how do you want it to be remembered?
 How do you want your children to remember it?
 I know I want them to remember home.
 Family.
 Love.
 Laughter.
 Togetherness.